-Fax: (860) 566-3449
+Fox: (860) 566-3449

 This e-mail and any attachments/links transmitted with it are for the sole use of the intended recipient(s) and may be protected by the attorney/client privilege, work product doctrine, or other confidentiality provision.
 If you are not the intended recipient, you are hereby notified that any review, disclosure, copying, dissemination, distribution, use or action taken in reliance on the contents of this communication is STRICTLY PROHIBITED.
 Please notify the sender immediately by e-mail if you have received this in error and delete this e-mail and any attachments/links from your system.
 Any inadvertent receipt or transmission shall not be a waiver of any privilege or work product protection.
-The Connecticut Judicial Branch does not accept liability for any errors or omissions in the contents of this communication which arise as a result of e-mail transmission, or for any viruses that may be contained therein.
+The Connecticut Judicial Branch does not accept liability for any errors or omissions in the contents of this communication therein.
 If verification of the contents of this e-mail is required, please request a hard-copy version.

-From: Maureen Martowska [mailto:maureen.martowska@gmail.com] Sent: Tuesday, September 18, 2018 11:46 AM To: Del Ciampo, Joseph Subject: Fwd: Rules Committee Hearing - Sept.
+From: Maureen Martowska [mailto:maureen.martowska@qmail.com] Sent: Tuesday, September 18, 2018 11:46 AM To: Del Ciampo, Joseph Subject: Fwd: Rules Committee Hearing - Sept.
 17, 2018 - agenda item 1-8